Alumni Data Privacy Notice top header background image

 Alumni Data Privacy Notice

 This Notice explains how Leeds Arts University will collect and use your personal data.
 This policy outlines what categories of information we retain and how we use it.
-Leeds Arts University is committed to looking after any information that is made available to us when you provide us with personal information in accordance with Data Protection Legislation, including the UK GDPR as amended, the EU GDPR and the Data Protection Act.
+Leeds Arts University is committed to looking after any personal data that it processes, in accordance with Data Protection Legislation, including the UK GDPR, the EU GDPR and the Data Protection Act as amended.
+Leeds Arts University is a Controller for the purposes of Data Protection Legislation.
+This means that we are responsible for deciding how we hold and use personal information about you.
+We are required under Data Protection Legislation to notify you of the information contained in this privacy notice.

 Throughout this Notice, “University” "we", "our" and "us" refers to Leeds Arts University and "you" and “your” refers to former students of the University.